 Daniil Kvyat replaced Vettel, and the question for Red Bull now is whether its original run of dominance was a one-off flash-in-the-pan or whether it really can be built up all over again.
 Although 2015 was a struggle - with no victories as the team slipped to fourth in the constructors’ championship behind Ferrari and Williams - 2016 has show the signs it can fight back, with the exciting Max Verstappen promoted alongside Ricciardo and winning on debut in Spain.

 2017 promised to be strong year for the team, an increased focus on aerodynamic performance due to rule changes should have played well into the hands of the team and their driver pairing of Max Verstappen and Daniel Ricciardo looked impressive, but the team finished 3rd in the championship and never looked to challenge Ferrari or Mercedes for the championship.

 2018 was the year when the Renault relationship really soured, Ricciardo especially was plagued by reliability issues throughout the season and by August Ricciardo announced his shock move to Renault for 2019.

-2019 brings a big change for the team, Red Bull announced they would swap to Honda power units, ensuring parity with their sister team Toro Rosso.
-Max Verstappen and Pierre Gasly will be behind the wheel of the RB15.
+2019 brings a big change for the team, Red Bull announced they would swap to Honda power units, ensuring parity with their sister team Toro Rosso (now AlphaTauri).
+Max Verstappen and Alex Albon will be behind the wheel for the season 2020.